 - Checking rates will not impact your credit score

-- Includes access to outcomes-based loans for eligible persons
+- Access to outcomes-based loans for eligible persons

-- No application fees, covers up to 100% of your tuition and costs
+- Covers up to 100% of school-certified costs

 How do I stay eligible?